AABearBots/First-Closed-Doors-Competition/README.md

 ### Stop Gracefully

-When you run a trading bot in your local environment you can configure the AACloud to run it either continuously or only once.
-This is to avoid the consequences of stopping a trading bot forcefully, which may cause the bot to loose sync with the exchange (open positions may not be taken into account in subsequent runs).
+When you run a trading algobot in your local environment you can configure the AACloud to run it either continuously or only once.
+This is to avoid the consequences of stopping a trading algobot forcefully, which may cause the bot to loose sync with the exchange (open positions may not be taken into account in subsequent runs).

 This is where the _stopGracefully_ parameter comes into play.
 When the value is _false_ the platform will run the bot continuously.
 When the value is _true_ the platform runs the bot once and stops it afterwards.